Say hello to a practice strategy that gets the distance right.

 Do you ever lay in bed at night and wonder about how to fix your golf swing?

-You know, playing golf without trying to fix your golf swing is possible.
+You know, playing golf without trying to fix something is possible.
 But right now, you can't help but feel like you have to figure it out.
 You need to know why, how you did that.
 If you're anything like me, you’ve spent way too much time trying to fix a golf swing that has been useful for a long time, maybe even decades.

 For me, I couldn’t hit balls without swing thoughts playing in my head.
 I took lessons, lots of them.
 Or I'd add to my swing thought repertoire with a thought from a recent practice.
 Or maybe a swing tip from an article in Golf Magazine, or a video on Instagram.
 I'd take all the swing thoughts I could find to the range and go pound golf balls.